mongodb/docs/source/includes/install/same-namespace-kubectl.rst

 .. _install-k8s-operator-kubectl:

-.. admonition:: Use the same namespace throughout
+.. note:: Use the same namespace throughout
-   :class: note

    The following examples assume that you created a |k8s-ns|
    using the default |k8s-op-short| namespace of ``mongodb``.